Andrealavi/compilers/LFMCompiler/README.md

 ---

 ## Example Source Code
-To test the interpreter, create a source file (e.g., `example.lfm`) and write the following code:
+To test the compiler, create a source file (e.g., `example.lfm`) and write the following code:

 ```lfm
 let x = 10,